Mississauga City Centre: Design and layout

-Mississauga is not a traditional city, but is a mostly suburban municipality created from the predominantly-rural Toronto Township, which was restructured into the Town of Mississauga in 1968.
-The present city was established by amalgamating the new town with the historic independent towns of Port Credit and Streetsville in 1974.
-As the fledgling city grew, several midrise condominium buildings were constructed at the corner of Hurontario Street and Burnhamthorpe Road, overlooking the then-new Square One Shopping Centre.
+Mississauga is a primarily suburban municipality created from the predominantly-rural Toronto Township, which was restructured into the Town of Mississauga in 1968.
+The present city was established by amalgamating the new town with the historic independent towns, Port Credit and Streetsville in 1974.
+As the city grew, several mid-rise condominium buildings were constructed at the corner of Hurontario Street and Burnhamthorpe Road, overlooking the then-new Square One Shopping Centre.
 The city centre spread northwest from the intersection over the next several decades, until the mid 2010s when the new urban centre was catalyzed by the Chicago tower and One Park Tower.
 As a result being a suburban downtown, the core is a modern and fully planned greenfield development, rather than a traditional city downtown which grew over a long period of time.
 As such, its boundaries are sharp and there is no transitional inner city between it and the surrounding suburban areas.
 In addition, despite Mississauga being located on Lake Ontario, the city centre is not located on or near the waterfront (as is typically the case for cities situated by water), but is located well inland.
 Instead, the city's urban waterfront is located in Port Credit, one of Mississauga's original historic townsites, roughly 6 km south along Hurontario.

-Originally there was an octagonal ring road encircling Square One Shopping Centre, but later changes to the street pattern as development progressed resulted in parts of it being incorporated into the present City Centre Drive and Duke of York Boulevard or being replaced by Square One Drive.
+Originally, there was an octagonal ring road encircling Square One Shopping Centre, but later changes to the street pattern as development progressed resulted in parts of it being incorporated into the present City Centre Drive and Duke of York Boulevard or being replaced by Square One Drive.

 The early developments in the city centre were mostly office buildings set in the middle of parking lots or condominiums constructed in tower in the park settings, as was the typical before the new urbanism principle was applied in the city centre planning area.
 Two of these office developments (including Mississauga's second Civic Centre) have since been demolished and have been or are being replaced with new projects.